Skip to content

 Here is how blocking works in terms of text messaging and how you can go about trying to retrieve them.
 Not all phones allow this, but here are the best things you can do to try.

-What is Blocking?
+What is Message Blocking?

-Generally, the blocked person won’t have any idea that they are blocked, other than their messages aren’t going through and aren’t responded to.
+Generally, the blocked sender won’t have any idea that they are blocked, other than their messages aren’t going through and aren’t responded to.
 While it can be confusing for the blocked person, your comfort and safety is far more important.

 How Community Leaders can Block Numbers